Faculty of Medicine at Lund University

 - The world’s first clinically usable artificial kidney was developed

 - Sweden's first experimental MR imaging (MRI) unit was constructed

 - Nicorette – the world’s first nicotine medicine was developed

 - The first echo-cardiogram for ultrasound examination of the heart was developed.

 The Faculty of Medicine is committed to excellence in education and research, in cooperation with wider society.
 We conduct education and research within the field of health sciences, experimental basic research, and clinical research.

 Facts and figures

-Academic expenditure: The faculty’s turnover amounts to SEK 2.8 billion, of which about 80% go on research and 20% on education.
+Academic expenditure: The faculty’s turnover amounts to SEK 2.9 billion, of which about 80 percent go to research and 20 percent for education.

-Research: The faculty’s research activities are financed by 50% by government funds and contribution, the remaining part is financed by foundations.
+Research: The faculty’s research activities are financed by 50 percent by government funds and contribution, the remaining part is financed by foundations.